Saturday, December 31, 2016

 For industry guild folks there are free movies.
 In the hopes of snaring nominations from any organization that gives out awards (even the WGA), studios let eligible voters and guests attend contending movies gratis.
 It’s also their way of giving back to the community.
 However, the nanosecond the nominations are announced this lovely gesture ends instantly.
 And they go back to the business at hand – busting the unions.

 Most of the city’s attention this week is on the upcoming Rose Parade and Bowl.
 If you have six friends over to your apartment to play poker, the Rose Queen and her court will come and speak to your group.
-This year's queen is thinking of going into neurosurgery.
-Can't you just see her in the operating room wearing a tiara?
+This year both events will be held on Monday, January 2nd, because you can't drive a flowered vehicle in Pasadena on Sundays.
+Blue laws still exist.

 Highlight of the Rose Bowl festivities is the Lawry’s Beef Bowl.
 Lawry’s is the greatest prime rib restaurant in the world (a more popular attraction to Japanese tourists than Disneyland).
 Every year they invite each team and feed them as much prime rib as they can eat.
 Usually the winning team tops out at around 630 pounds of beef.
 During the Rose Bowl, you’ll notice half the players sleeping the bench.
 That’s why.
 They've served over 20,000 players since 1956.
 Not one salad.

-Be safe and sane tonight so you'll be alive for the parade.
+Be safe and sane tonight.
 Happy New Year everybody.